 - Rule out other causes for your symptoms.

 - Make sure that there are no signs of raised pressure in your skull (raised intracranial pressure).

 Performing a lumbar puncture if you have raised intracranial pressure can be dangerous.
 A CT or MRI scan of your brain may also show signs of brain inflammation.

 A lumbar puncture (sometimes called a spinal tap) is a procedure where a sample of cerebrospinal fluid (CSF) is taken for testing.
 CSF is the fluid that surrounds the brain (cerebrum) and spinal cord.
 To obtain some CSF, a doctor pushes a needle through the skin and tissues between two vertebrae into the space around the spinal cord, which is filled with CSF.
 A lumbar puncture can look for signs of the virus and can also help to exclude meningitis.
-See separate leaflet called Lumbar Puncture for more detail.
+See the separate leaflet called Lumbar Puncture (Spinal Tap) for more detail.

 The EEG test looks at your brainwaves and can show abnormal brainwaves that occur if you have encephalitis.
 Several small patches (electrodes) are attached to your scalp.
 Wires from the electrodes are connected to the EEG machine.
-See separate leaflet called Electroencephalograph (EEG) for more detail.
+See the separate leaflet called Electroencephalograph (EEG) for more detail.

 These can include blood tests, urine tests and swab tests (for example, if you have a blistering skin rash).
 They can help to look for signs and causes of infection.

 Note: the exact virus that is the cause of encephalitis is not always found.
 In some people, encephalitis is diagnosed when other causes for their symptoms have been excluded after tests.